provectus/kafka-ui/README.md

     -
 ```

 * `name`: cluster name
 * `bootstrapServers`: where to connect
 * `zookeeper`: zookeeper service address
-* `schemaRegistrys`: schemaRegistrys address
+* `schemaRegistry`: schemaRegistry's address
 * `schemaNameTemplate`: how keys are saved to schemaRegistry
 * `jmxPort`: open jmxPosrts of a broker

-Configure as many clusters as you need adding their configs below.
+Configure as many clusters as you need by adding their configs below separated with `-`.

 ### Environment Variables